 What to know about oats

 My digestive system is pretty sensitive, so I need to be careful of what I eat and how much I eat.
 These granola bars are oat-based.
 I used verified gluten-free rolled oats.
 If you need to be gluten-free, make sure the oats say “gluten-free”.
 Many oats when processed can have cross-contamination with wheat and other grains; therefore, are not considered gluten-free.
 There are many oat-based cereals that claim they are gluten-free, but when you check out the ingredients, the oats are not certified gluten-free.
-Please be careful out there if you have celiacs or are super sensitive to gluten.
+Please be careful out there if you have celiacs or are super sensitive to gluten, oats might be a trigger for you.

 For my granola bars I like to give the oats a little pulse in the food processor, it just helps me digest them easier.
 But, it’s totally okay with going the full oat route.
 Use whatever you like.